Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 ### Overriding configuration

 It is also possible to specify CFS configuration in the boot set.
+This is done by setting the `cfs` field inside the boot set.
+It follows the same format as the `cfs` field at the top level of the session template.
-If specified, this will override whatever value is set in the base session template.
+If specified, this will override (for that boot set entry) whatever value is set in the base session template.